Sv443/Node-Notifier/README.md

 >
 > <br>
 >
-> This is the main endpoint, used to send a desktop notification on the device this service is running on.
+> This is the main endpoint, used to send a desktop notification on the device that Node-Notifier is running on.
 > It accepts data in JSON format and has a few query parameters you can set.
 >
 > <br><br>